Sensitive Data Desktop for secondary use of health and social data

 - analyze data authorised by Findata;

-- request to export non-sensitive results from the secure virtual Desktop.
+- request export of non-sensitive results from the secure virtual Desktop.

 Audited against Findata regulation.